maddalisushmitha/MechaCar_Statistical_Analysis/README.md

 - MPG, comfort of the car, engine, tires are the metrics for consumer decision.
 - Null hypothesis is our company and the competitors are not different in customer attraction and the alternative is we provide different but best customer experience.
--We can perform t-test with the competitors vechical data.
+- We can perform t-test with the competitors vechical data.
-- Our t-test is conducted on means of all competitor.
+- t-test is conducted on means of all competitor.